0iamhsk0/Machine-Learning-Journey/Projects/Netflix_Recommendation_System/README.md

 ## Dataset

+# Netflix Recommendation System

-The dataset contains anonymized Netflix user ratings.
-It has been preprocessed to remove noise and irrelevant columns.
+This project demonstrates a Netflix recommendation system using anonymized user ratings.
+The dataset (`netflixData.csv`) has been preprocessed to remove noise and irrelevant columns.

-- 📁 File: `netflixData.csv`

----

 ## How to Run

-1. Clone the repository:
-    ```bash
-    git clone
-    cd
-    ```

-2. Install dependencies:
-    ```bash
+1. **Install dependencies**
+  - Open a terminal in this folder.
+  - Run:
+    ```powershell
     pip install -r requirements.txt
     ```

-3. Run the notebook:
+2. **Run the notebook**
-    Open `model.ipynb` in Jupyter Notebook or Colab and execute step by step.
+  - Open `Model.ipynb` in Jupyter Notebook or Colab.
+  - Execute the cells step by step to train and test the recommender system.

+## Files
+- `Model.ipynb`: Main notebook containing code and explanations.
+- `netflixData.csv`: Preprocessed dataset (add to folder if missing).
+- `requirements.txt`: List of required Python packages.

+## Future Improvements
+- Integrate content-based filtering (using genres, cast, etc.)
+- Hybrid recommender (combine collaborative + content-based)
+- Web UI for real-time recommendations
 ---

 ## Future Improvements